NahidHasanLimon/CoordinateGenerator/readme.md

 # Coordinates Generator

 Its a simple interactive CLI App!
 This Node.js application generates coordinates for a specific zone, country, or city using OpenStreetMap data, Inquirer JS.
+After input your preferences generated Co-ordinates will be stored into a data.json file.

 ### Installation
 ```bash